Biodiversity

 The Environment, Culture & Prosperity

-The Original Nature for Water Health -
+The Indigenous Nature of Water Health

-The 17km² of the Park's mountainous terrain provides excellent variations in topography, humidity, climate, and soil.
-Given due care for the unique conditions specified for each spot when planting and managing, these considerations are crucial for the indigenous vegetation's health.
+The Park's 17 km² of mountainous terrain provides excellent variation in topography, humidity, climate, and soil.
+Given the unique conditions specified for each spot during planting and management, these considerations are crucial to the health of the indigenous vegetation.
 These analyses of topography's essential impact on the ground's and plant's stability and health constitute the primary source when estimating the restoration of the Park's ground and natural habitat.
+When designing with Nature, due care is essential to create habitats (biotopes) suited to the area's physical conditions.
+Juniperus procera is the natural species of Entoto, and it should dominate the future Natural Park.
+However, to preserve the natural health and diversity of plants, a specific species composition prevails as the primary factor in the Park's restoration, requiring a wide variety of species within the indigenous forest.
 (HΓ₯kan Blanck and Pia Englund, Entoto Natural Park 1995).

 Podocarpus falcatus (P. gracilior)